-Vacation Postponement: If a bargaining unit employee's vacation becomes due during a period when they are on leave due to illness or injury, they may request that their vacation date be changed, and the District shall grant such request in accordance with the vacation schedule available at that time, or may request that their vacation carry over to the following year.
+Vacation Postponement: If an employee's vacation becomes due during a period when they are on leave due to illness or injury, they may request that their vacation date be changed, and the District shall grant such request in accordance with the vacation schedule available at that time, or may request that their vacation carry over to the following year.

-If the District does not, in writing, permit a bargaining unit employee to take all or any part of their annual vacation, the amount not taken that exceeds the maximum allowed in vacation carryover shall be paid out
+If the District does not, in writing, permit an employee to take all or any part of their annual vacation, the amount not taken that exceeds the maximum allowed in vacation carryover shall be paid out.